atostudios/Gulp-ZenithFramework/README.md

 ### Alex Ilhan has written a guide on using Sass in email!

-Find out how to start using this template by going to Alex Ilhan[Litmus Community guide](https://litmus.com/community/learning/23-getting-started-with-sass-in-email).
+Find out how to start using this template by going to Alex Ilhan [Litmus Community guide](https://litmus.com/community/learning/23-getting-started-with-sass-in-email).

 ### What is Zenith?